 “No, son,” snapped Jack.
 “It was done on the phone.
 Anyway, they found prints and some blood on the window and thought they knew the culprit.
 They’re going to arrest him now.”

 “So, you might get your stole back, Mum?”
-I said.
+I asked.

 “Let’s hope so,” said Donna sniffing.